2014 Bhutan National League

 The 2014 Bhutan National League was the third season of national football competition in Bhutan, having replaced the A-Division (Bhutan) in 2013.
 Again, the A-Division provided the qualifiers, with the top four teams in that competition being awarded places in the National League alongside regional teams.
 The league was sponsored by Coca-Cola.
 Druk United won the Championship on goal difference from Ugyen Academy and, as a result of the abolition of the AFC President's Cup, will be the first team from Bhutan to take part in the AFC Cup.

+Many league games took place in front of hundreds of spectators.

 A-Division

 The 2014 season started on 8 March 2014 and ended on 4 May 2014.
 Druk United won the A-Division and were joined in the National League by Thimpu City, Druk Pol and Druk Star.